| How Are You Sleeping? © 2002 Linda Lane Magallón

 night’s sleep.
 Deep, deep, dreamless sleep.
 Allow your mind-body the chance to

+rest and recuperate from the pressures of the day.
 Is this approach bad for dreaming?
 I don’t think so.
 In the laboratory,

 attempts to prevent REM sleep always produced a “rebound” effect.
 Once the